kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Notice that the `paths` array can support some basic pattern matching, such as the `*` wildcard, which matches any number of characters.
 It also supports `?` to match any single character.
 You can combine both wildcards in a single path, such as in `/videos/*/year/201?/videoName` or you can use a single `*` to specify your entire website.

-> **Note:** If you're targeting iOS 8 because your app also implements continuity features, you'll have to sign your **apple-app-site-association** file using the openssl.
-You can read more about this process in Apple's Handoff Programming Guide: https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/Handoff/AdoptingHandoff/AdoptingHandoff.html

 Once you have your **apple-app-site-association** file ready, you have to upload it to the root of your HTTPS web server.
 In this case, since you specified both `rwdevcon.com` and `www.rwdevcon.com` in your Associated Domains, the file has to be accessible, without any redirects, **over HTTPS** at the following locations:

     https://rwdevcon.com/apple-app-site-association